DIY

 -

-Customer service: Consider the quality of customer service and support offered what you may want.
+Customer service: Consider the quality of customer service and support offered that you may want.
 Ideally, you will have easy access to support when you have questions or issues with your account.

 Note: Be sure to choose a brokerage firm that is a member of the Securities Investor Protection Corporation (SIPC), which is a non-profit organization created by the U.S. Congress to protect investors in the event of a brokerage firm’s failure.
 SIPC protection applies to the custody of securities and cash in a brokerage account, up to certain limits.
 Specifically, SIPC will protect up to $500,000 of securities and cash, with a maximum of $250,000 in cash, per customer, per account.
 However, SIPC does not protect against losses due to market fluctuations or other investment losses.